You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 “Wait, what is the difference between cooked and uncooked broccoli?”

-Fast forward, 8 weeks passed and I was happy, that I finished calisthenics beginner program.
-Although I was still weak, as I didn’t achieve recommended number of 10 pull ups according to the ThenX progression chart.
+Fast forward, 8 weeks passed and I was happy, that I finished the calisthenics beginner program.
+Although I was still weak, as I didn’t achieve the recommended number of 10 pull-ups according to the ThenX progression chart.

 At this point, my body composition has transformed from fat to skinny fat.